Alejogb1/technical-content-agent-writer/README.md

-README for AI Technical Agent

-Overview

 This AI Technical Agent is a Python-based tool designed to generate detailed technical responses to specific user-defined questions or concepts, leveraging Google Generative AI’s Gemini-2.0 model.
 The agent provides StackOverflow-style responses, including working code examples and suggested technical resources, while maintaining an informal yet tech-oriented tone.
 It automates the process of content generation, saves the results in a CSV file, and further converts the generated responses into Markdown files for structured documentation.

 Features

-	1. Automated Content Generation:
+Automated Content Generation:
 	•	Uses Google Generative AI’s Gemini-2.0 model to generate 1500-word responses to user-defined technical questions.
 	•	Outputs responses in a personal, informal, and technical tone, similar to StackOverflow.
-	2. Error Handling and Resumption:
+Error Handling and Resumption:
 	•	Handles API quota limits and other exceptions gracefully.
 	•	Saves progress to a file (last_processed_index.txt) to resume from the last processed question.
-	3. CSV Storage:
+CSV Storage:
 	•	Stores generated responses in a CSV file (generated_content.csv) with fields for titles and content.
-	4. Markdown Conversion:
+Markdown Conversion:
 	•	Converts CSV entries into Markdown files using a predefined template for further use in documentation or static site generation.
 	•	Saves Markdown files in a structured folder (md_files).
-	5. ID and Slug Generation:
+ID and Slug Generation:
 	•	Generates SEO-friendly slugs and unique IDs for each Markdown file based on the title.
 	6. Configurable and Modular:
 	•	Easy to add or update concepts for content generation.
 	•	Configurable file paths and templates for customization.

 How It Works

-	1. Define Concepts:
-Add the questions or technical topics you want responses for in the concepts list.
+1. Add the questions or technical topics you want responses for in the concepts list.

-	2. Run the Script:
-The script processes each concept, generates a response using the AI model, and appends it to the generated_content.csv.
+2. The script processes each concept, generates a response using the AI model, and appends it to the generated_content.csv.

-	3. Error Management:
-If the API encounters an issue (e.g., quota limits), the script waits and retries.
+3. If the API encounters an issue (e.g., quota limits), the script waits and retries.
 Progress is saved, ensuring no data is lost.

-	4. Markdown Conversion:
-Once content is generated, the second script converts the CSV entries into Markdown files, complete with metadata like title, date, and ID.
+4. Once content is generated, the second script converts the CSV entries into Markdown files, complete with metadata like title, date, and ID.

 Installation